awsdocs/aws-javascript-developer-guide-v2/sns-examples-subscribing-unubscribing-topics.md

 In this example, use a Node\.js module to unsubscribe an Amazon SNS topic subscription\.
 Create a Node\.js module with the file name `sns_unsubscribe.js`\.
 Configure the SDK as previously shown\.

-Create an object containing the `SubscriptionArn` parameter, specifying the ARN of the subscription you want unsubscribed \.
+Create an object containing the `SubscriptionArn` parameter, specifying the ARN of the subscription to unsubscribe\.
 Pass the parameters to the `unsubscribe` method of the `AWS.SNS` client class\.

 To call the `unsubscribe` method, create a promise for invoking an Amazon SNS service object, passing the parameters object\.
 Then handle the `response` in the promise callback\.